internship-dei/Project-Y/README.md

 Find out the optimal topics number based on Topic Coherence score along with manual review of Topic - words quality.Iterate until you can get the diverse and best topics with words that closely define a theme/topic

 For each of the Topic that have been identified - give the Topic Name based on IAB Taxonomy attached.
-IAB Taxonomy is a standard followed across web to provide web page content a consistent Topic naming convention. hIghlighted in the attached XLS are two Tiers - I & II.
+IAB Taxonomy is a standard followed across web to provide web page content a consistent Topic naming convention.
+Highlighted in the attached XLS are two Tiers - I & II.
 Tier I is a broad category , whereas Tier II is sub category under Tier I. First ensure you assign Tier I based Topics mapping based on the content and Topic words as they show up.
 If you feel two topics fall under the same Tier I category then look at assigning further sub-category of Tier II.

 Based on the above Topic names assignment , save the model and then assign the topics to 10% test set.
 Try doing manual review for few set of links i.e whether the assigned topics make sense to the what URL web page is about ?
 Come up with metrics around Accuracy or any other that you feel relevant to measure the quality of Topic Model